alexeipancratov/cubid-dotnet/README.md

 ## Installation

-You can install the SDK via npm:
+You can install the SDK via Nuget (not published yet):

 ```bash
 dotnet add package CubidSdk